petronny/djangorm/README.md

 Installation
 ---
-Just clone the repository to whatever you like.
+Just clone the repository to wherever you like.

 Usage
 ----